 Probabilities of clinical outcomes used were derived from the systematic review, peer-reviewed publications, US life tables, US vital statistics, and input from the ERG.
 Health related quality of life for patients with LDH, LSS, and DS was estimated from the quality of life reported directly in available RCTs.
 Quality of life in CLBP was estimated using low back dysfunction on the ODI as measure of magnitude of quality of life reduction below age and sex norms of quality of life in the US from the Medical Expenditure Panel Survey (MEPS).
 Costs of direct medical services were estimated using the 2010 Medicare fee schedule for payments for hospital care for procedures based on MS-DRGs with additional payments for physician, anesthesia, and surgeon fees for procedures.
-The Medicare payments used to estimate cost of the major interventions for the LBD conditions treatments in the clinical and economic analysis are as follows: conservative care (\$2,400), intensive interdisciplinary rehabilitation (\$8,500), interspinous spacers (\$8,500), discectomy (\$11,100), laminectomy (\$10,700), simple fusion (\$23,900) and complex fusion (\$32,800).
+The Medicare payments used to estimate cost of the major interventions for the LBD conditions treatments in the clinical and economic analysis are as follows: conservative care (\$2,400 for a 6-8 week regimen), intensive interdisciplinary rehabilitation (\$8,500 for a 6-8 week program), interspinous spacers (\$8,500), discectomy (\$11,100), laminectomy (\$10,700), simple fusion (\$23,900) and complex fusion (\$32,800).
 Model outcomes were evaluated over a 2-year timeframe.